How you’ll spend your time and reward your curiosity

 The perfect platform for Antarctica

-The 148-guest National Geographic Explorer and 102-guest National Geographic Orion are purpose-built expedition ships designed to safely explore Antarctica—the most remote, wild place on the planet.
+The 148-guest National Geographic Explorer and 126-guest National Geographic Endurance and National Geographic Resolution are purpose-built Antarctic expedition ships designed to safely explore Antarctica—the most remote, wild place on the planet.
 They are fully stabilized, ice-class vessels with ice-strengthened hulls strong enough to push through the Antarctic ice.
 Their construction and the caliber of their Icemaster Captains and veteran expedition teams are your assurances of safety.
 Plus, they are equipped with a roster of cool tools for exploration—enabling you to see, do, and experience more in Antarctica.

 Actively explore every day